junxit/us-congress-bills-112/bill.md

   - **(2)** *Interfering patents* The provisions of sections 102(g), 135, and 291 of title 35, United States Code, as in effect on the day before the effective date set forth in paragraph (1) of this subsection, shall apply to each claim of an application for patent, and any patent issued thereon, for which the amendments made by this section also apply, if such application or patent contains or contained at any time—
     - **(A)** a claim to an invention having an effective filing date as defined in section 100(i) of title 35, United States Code, that occurs before the effective date set forth in paragraph (1) of this subsection; or
     - **(B)** a specific reference under section 120, 121, or 365(c) of title 35, United States Code, to any patent or application that contains or contained at any time such a claim.
-- **(o)** *Study of patent litigation*
-  - **(1)** *GAO study* The Comptroller General of the United States shall conduct a study of the consequences of litigation by non-practicing entities, or by patent assertion entities, related to patent claims made under title 35, United States Code, and regulations authorized by that title.
-  - **(2)** *Contents of study* The study conducted under this subsection shall include the following:
-    - **(A)** The annual volume of litigation described in paragraph (1) over the 20-year period ending on the date of the enactment of this Act.
-    - **(B)** The volume of cases comprising such litigation that are found to be without merit after judicial review.
-    - **(C)** The impacts of such litigation on the time required to resolve patent claims.
-    - **(D)** The estimated costs, including the estimated cost of defense, associated with such litigation for patent holders, patent licensors, patent licensees, and inventors, and for users of alternate or competing innovations.
-    - **(E)** The economic impact of such litigation on the economy of the United States, including the impact on inventors, job creation, employers, employees, and consumers.
-    - **(F)** The benefit to commerce, if any, supplied by non-practicing entities or patent assertion entities that prosecute such litigation.
-  - **(3)** *Report to congress* The Comptroller General shall, not later than the date that is 1 year after the date of the enactment of this Act, submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the results of the study required under this subsection, including recommendations for any changes to laws and regulations that will minimize any negative impact of patent litigation that was the subject of such study.
-- **(p)** *Sense of Congress* It is the sense of the Congress that converting the United States patent registration system from “first inventor to use” to a system of “first inventor to file” will promote the progress of science by securing for limited times to inventors the exclusive rights to their discoveries and provide inventors with greater certainty regarding the scope of protection granted by the exclusive rights to their discoveries.
+- **(o)** *Sense of Congress* It is the sense of the Congress that converting the United States patent system from “first to invent” to a system of “first inventor to file” will promote the progress of science and the useful arts by securing for limited times to inventors the exclusive rights to their discoveries and provide inventors with greater certainty regarding the scope of protection provided by the grant of exclusive rights to their discoveries.
-- **(q)** *Sense of Congress* It is the sense of the Congress that converting the United States patent registration system from “first inventor to use” to a system of “first inventor to file” will harmonize the United States patent registration system with the patent registration systems commonly used in nearly all other countries throughout the world with whom the United States conducts trade and thereby promote a greater sense of international uniformity and certainty in the procedures used for securing the exclusive rights of inventors to their discoveries.
+- **(p)** *Sense of Congress* It is the sense of the Congress that converting the United States patent system from “first to invent” to a system of “first inventor to file” will improve the United States patent system and promote harmonization of the United States patent system with the patent systems commonly used in nearly all other countries throughout the world with whom the United States conducts trade and thereby promote greater international uniformity and certainty in the procedures used for securing the exclusive rights of inventors to their discoveries.

 ## § 4.
 Inventor’s oath or declaration